aaronottinger/aaronottinger.github.io/classes/digitalidentites/dice4010syllabus2020.md

 ### Assignment Deadlines and Extensions

 Assignments should be submitted at the designated due date/time.
-If a student requies an extension, they should request one from the instructor 24 hours in advance.
+Students who requie an extension should request one from the instructor 24 hours in advance.

 #### Extended Extensions